What is NHS-funded Nursing Care?

 A person should be eligible for NHS funding for nursing care (FNC) if:

 - they are a resident within a care home that is registered to provide nursing care; and

-they do not qualify for NHS Continuing Healthcare, but have been assessed as requiring the services of a registered nurse.
+they have been assessed as requiring the services of a registered nurse, but do not qualify for NHS Continuing Healthcare.